 Navigating the often confusing world of credit card rewards can be frustrating, particularly if you’re a credit newbie trying to figure out which award flight or hotel stay will give you the biggest bang for your buck (or, more accurately, your miles or points).
 A cash back credit card could be the answer to your problems, as it can help put money in your pocket without the need for calculators or spreadsheets.

-If you’re less interested in free travel compared to making the most of your spending without too much extra effort, here’s how to choose a cash back card that meets you where you’re at.
+Since there are so many options at your disposal, here’s how to choose a cash back card that meets you where you’re at.

 The basics: What is a cash back credit card?